nfisher/cljbuck/README.md

 - [ ] pom to target generator.
 - [X] structured logs for generating perf graphs.
 - [X] ms or ns timestamp in structured logs.
-- [ ] uid for start/finish in structured logs.
+- [X] uid for start/finish in structured logs.
 - [ ] analyse command/http server to render structured logs.
 - [ ] consider instrumenting structured logs to use nanoTime so time values are (mostly) guaranteed to be monotonic.
+- [ ] allow extension of build rules, should probably turn the build rules into a map.

 ## Building